Film Spoilers and

 Boogie Nights (1997)

-Going Back to Work, Egotistical Porn Star Dirk Diggler Admired Himself
+Going Back to Work for Adult Film Director Jack Horner, Egotistical Well-Endowed Porn Star Dirk Diggler Admired Himself as He Practiced Lines of Dialogue

-Dirk revealed - in an impressive full-frontal screen view - his main (and pathetic) claim to fame: his 13" penis (a prosthetic), as he repeated to himself:
+Then he stood up and unzipped his pants.
+He revealed - in an impressive full-frontal screen view - his main (and pathetic) claim to fame: his 13" penis (a prosthetic), as he boasted:

 Greatest Movie Plot Twists, Spoilers and Surprise Endings